 The HSCD divides the various tasks between PL/hardware (i.e., FPGA) and PS/software (i.e., ARM Processor).
 When algorithms are mapped on the FPGA, there are the benefits of reduced execution time for data-intensive computations and reconfigurability at the cost of increased power consumption and computational resources.
 We compare the time required to estimate the range and azimuth of the single target using one packet and the Doppler velocity of the single target using 100 packets.
 We assume all the packets are available in memory, so there is no time overhead for data communications between the PS and PL.
 As shown in Table~\ref{tab:EXT_Comp}, the FPGA-based implementation results in a huge improvement in execution time with accelerator factors of 204 and 14.5 for range-azimuth and Doppler velocity estimation, respectively.

 Next, we consider the HSCD of the end-to-end RSP, which includes the transmitter, wireless channel, and target modeling followed by sequential reception and processing of 100 packets at the receiver using the proposed RSP architecture.
 As shown in Table~\ref{tab:HACD_Comp}, we compare the performance of various configurations with the configuration in Row 1, where complete processing is done in PS.
 Such a configuration does not require the FPGA; hence, the resource utilization is mentioned as not applicable (NA).
-However, this configuration incurs the highest execution time due to the sequential nature of the software processing; hence, the acceleration factor is mentioned as 1.
+However, this configuration incurs the highest execution time due to the sequential nature of the software processing; hence, the acceleration factor (AF) is mentioned as 1.
 Note that this is despite using an ARM Cortex A53 quad-core processor operating at 1.2 GHz compared to 300 MHz in FPGA.
-In addition, we have deployed the PYNQ operating system on PS, which runs the various algorithms on Python, allowing parallelism using multiple cores.
+In addition, we have deployed the PYNQ operating system on PS, which allows parallelism using multiple cores.